Guide for Author

 Editorial and peer review process

 Upon receipt of the report from two reviewers, the handling editor makes the first decision on the manuscript.
-If the decision is revision and resubmission of the manuscript, the authors will have approximately one month to resubmit their revised manuscript via e-mail.
+If the decision is revision and resubmission of the manuscript, the authors will have approximately one month to resubmit their revised manuscript.

 Authors who are invited to revise their manuscript must note the following: